 Last Updated on

-Cruising down the PCH (that’s the Pacific Coast Highway in in-the-know lingo) from L.A. to Laguna Beach is exactly the trip you expect it to be.
+Cruising down the Pacific Coast Highway from L.A. to Laguna Beach is exactly the trip you expect it to be.
 The sun, sand and surfers are just like out of a movie.
+In fact, on our trip down the coast on Monday, we even saw a film crew on location.
+Read on for the Globetrottergirls top 5 stops along this stretch of the PCH.

 1. Santa Monica and Pier

 Santa Monica beach and pier are pure California, and though right off Interstate 10 not 30 minutes from West Hollywood and the Sunset Strip, the town center runs at such a slow pace you forget how close you are to the celebrity-centric metropolis of L.A.
 Shuffle down Main Street and you’ll pass dozens of restaurants and bars, from chic to mom-n-pop, and hundreds of relaxed locals taking in good wine, good food, and plenty of California sun along all the year-round outdoor seating.
-Though we didn’t stop to nibble here, Holy Guacamole, It’s All Good Bakery, Novel Café and Dhaba Cuisine of India all caught my eye.
+If you are hungry, have breakfast or lunch at one of these places: Holy Guacamole (Mexican), or the amazing Urth Caffe.
 Make sure to park at the pier and take a walk out onto this classic American pier.

 Sure, it’s family-friendly with it’s ferris wheel, easy roller coaster, funnel cakes and coffees and popcorn, but combined with the amateur fishermen at the end of the pier, the seals, the cheap margaritas at the Mexican restaurant and the fact that the it’s open til 10pm, the pier is well worth a visit for everyone.
 Even if you can’t catch fish, everyone can catch an amazing golden sunset over the hills.